COMP6258-Reproducibility-Challenge/TransTab-Reproducibility/README.md

 The ubiquity of tabular data in machine learning led Wang & Sun (2022) to introduce a versatile tabular learning framework, Transferable Tabular Transformer (TransTab), capable of modelling variable-column tables.
 Furthermore, they proposed a novel technique that enables supervised or self-supervised pretraining on multiple tables, as well as finetuning on the target dataset.
 Given the potential impact of their work, we aim to verify their claims by trying to reproduce their results.
 Specifically, we try to corroborate the ’methods’ and ’results’ reproducibility of their paper.

 ### Code
 We verified Transtab's reproducibility by leveraging <a href="https://github.com/RyanWangZf/transtab">Transtab's code package</a> v. `0.0.2`.
 On the 05/04/23 v. `0.0.5` was released.
-In the following we list our code and the one retrieved from the original repository.
+In the following, we list our code and the one retrieved from the original repository.
 - Our code:
   - `Rankings.ipynb`
   - `Transtab.ipynb`